Adrian Raudaschl

 3D Medical Education Characters

 Designed 3D characters to teach children about insulin management.
-Combining art and medical education.
+A leftover instinct from the Medikidz days.

 Patents & Innovations